 Make sure to class it up by serving on Hawaiian rolls!

-I’ve recently become obsessed with making dessert in a slow cooker.
+I’ve recently become obsessed with making desserts in a slow cooker.

 Being able to make treats without ever turning on the oven is a dream come true!

-All you’ll need for this sweet and tangy dessert is a can of pineapple pieces, yellow cake mix, and butter.
+All you’ll need for this sweet and tangy cake is a can of pineapple pieces, yellow cake mix, and butter.

 The key to this recipe is not to mix!
 Dump the pineapple pieces on the bottom, followed by your cake mix.